-We are pleased to announce that in collaboration with MELBA (The Journal of Machine Learning for Biomedical Imaging), we encourage the submission of manuscripts on the topic of Fairness of AI in Medical Imaging.
-MELBA is a web-based journal devoted to the free and unrestricted access of high quality articles in the broad field that bridges machine learning (ML) and biomedical imaging.
+MELBA (The Journal of Machine Learning for Biomedical Imaging) is a web-based journal devoted to the free and unrestricted access of high quality articles in the broad field that bridges machine learning (ML) and biomedical imaging.

 - Assessment of bias in ML applications for medical imaging